-As a student you will need to adhere to your assessment deadlines.
-Sometimes however, circumstances beyond your control can affect your ability to submit work or attend an examination and the University has a policy of taking into account some circumstances which have affected students’ academic study.
-These “extenuating circumstances” are defined as,
+As a student, you will need to adhere to your assessment deadlines.
+Sometimes however, circumstances beyond your control can affect your ability to submit work or attend an exam and the University has a policy of taking into account some circumstances which have affected your academic study.
+These “exceptional circumstances”, shortened to 'ECs' below, are defined as:

 ‘A circumstance that is beyond your control and could not have reasonably been foreseen and acted upon that will prevent you from completing an assessment at or by the specified time or will have a significant negative effect on your performance in that assessment.’

-What is considered to be an extenuating circumstance?
+What is considered to be an exceptional circumstance?

-The following are generally considered to be acceptable extenuating circumstances, providing that they are supported by appropriate evidence:
+The following are generally considered to be acceptable ECs, providing that they are supported by appropriate evidence: